Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List Basics: 15 Biggest Travel Essentials

 No matter where your road takes you, there are a few crucial bits of backpacking gear that are universally useful for the travelling kind.
 These are the travel essentials that should be the first things added to any backpacking packing list.
+So, let’s start from the bottom up and begin with a travel basics checklist.

 The guiding light in the dark is your best friend in the wilderness that is the travel scene.
 Head torches are not only for campers.
 They can save your butt in dark hostel dorms, night buses, impromptu cave explorations – basically anywhere that’s dark.